canonical/test_observer/frontend/README.md

 ## Connect to backend

-By default TO frontend will use `http://localhost:30000/` to communicate with backend.
+By default the Test Observer frontend will use `http://localhost:30000/` to communicate with the backend.
 To use a different address you can modify `window.testObserverAPIBaseURI` attribute in `web/index.html`.